Azure/azure-sdk/docs/java/introduction.md

 ##### Cancellation

 {% include requirement/MUSTNOT id="java-no-cancellation" %} provide any API that accepts a cancellation token, in both sync and async clients.
 Cancellation isn't a common pattern in Java.
-Developers who need to cancel requests should use the async API instead, where they can unsubscribe from a publisher to cancel the request.
+Developers who use our client libraries, and who need to cancel requests, should use the async API instead, where they can unsubscribe from a publisher to cancel the request.

 ##### Return Types